Ashes 2023: England vs Australia fixtures, start times and TV channel for Test series

 England’s injury list

+Leach took four wickets in the Test win over Ireland but experienced pain in his back on Saturday.
+As a precaution, he was sent for a scan on Sunday, which revealed the injury.
+He is expected to be ruled out for much of the rest of the year.

+England were on Monday mulling who to call up.
+All-rounders Rehan Ahmed, Will Jacks and Liam Livingstone have debuted for England under Stokes and Brendon McCullum, but they do have more experienced options in Hampshire’s Liam Dawson or perhaps even Moeen Ali, who retired from Test cricket in 2021 but could be open to a U-turn.

-Brendon McCullum, the England head coach, has confirmed that James Anderson and Ollie Robinson will sit out this week’s Test against Ireland as they are put on ice for the Ashes.
+James Anderson and Ollie Robinson sat out the Test against Ireland as they were put on ice for the Ashes.

 Anderson (groin) and Robinson (ankle) are both being handled with extreme care.
 They trained with the squad at Lord’s on Monday before the Ireland Test but did not bowl.

-With Jofra Archer and Olly Stone already out for the summer the importance of Mark Wood’s pace against Australia has grown, and risks will not be taken with him either.
+With Jofra Archer and Olly Stone already out for the summer, the importance of Mark Wood’s pace has grown, and risks will not be taken with him either.

 The current fit and available fast-bowling department consists of Matthew Potts, Stuart Broad, Chris Woakes and Josh Tongue, who was a surprise selection for the Ireland Test.
 Brydon Carse is also out until the third Test at the earliest while Jamie Overton is out for the whole summer.